(reading time: 52 minutes)

 Completely distracted, Berrad tripped on a gopher hole and had to perform a few well-timed front flips to land back on his feet.
 Myro and his crane had pulled ahead, so he took a deep breath like a huge swig of cold water and pushed himself forward.
 His rhythm destroyed, curiosity now fueled Berrad’s legs.

 The crane’s beak opened wide.
 Then wider.
-Then so wide that its head looked more like a pickaxe than a bird.
-A fresh crimson speed pod emerged from its throat.
+Then so wide that its head looked more like a pickax than a bird.
+A fresh crimson speed bag emerged from its throat.
 The crane placed it delicately in one of Myro’s empty slots and then filled the rest of his pack.

 “Read your rulebook American!
 No supplies can be… dropped.
-Nothing on my feathered friend… has ever touched the soil of Iguan!
+Nothing on my feathered friend… has ever touched the soil of Quixote!
 So long!”
 Myro clapped his hands once more and the dragon reappeared.
-It gobbled up a speed pod and sent it down into the red runner’s veins.
+It gobbled up a bag and sent it down into the runner’s veins.
 The crane retreated into the sky, singing victoriously.
 Myro’s speed exploded, and within two minutes he was out of sight.

 “That’s cheating!”
 Berrad yelled after the man who could not hear him and wouldn’t listen even if he could.
-‘That’s cheating!” he complained to an opossum that he rushed by.
+“That’s cheating!” he complained to an opossum that he rushed by.
 The startled creature feigned death in response.
 “I know!
-I was shocked too,” he yelled back at it.
+I was shocked too.”
 For once, Berrad actually initiated radio contact with the N.A.C. bubble.

 “I’ll tell you what it is,” the representative shouted through Berrad’s earpiece.
 “It’s a loophole the size of this continent… and it looks like there’s nothing we can do about it.
 As long as no other human within the atmosphere helps him and any drones never touch the ground, he’s free and clear.
 It leaves you in Dust’s dust.”

 “What are you going to do about it smart guy?
 Thanks to your shenanigans you’ve only got three pods to his however-many-birds full.
-For all you know he’s got a flock of those things.”
+For all you know he’s got a flock of those things ready for midair refuels.”